JWock82/Pynite/README.md

 * Made console output optional.
 By default it is now turned off.
 * Fixed a warning that occured during P-Delta analysis.
 Sparse matrix solution efficiency was poor.
 * Fixed deformed shape rendering for plates and quads.
 The scale factor was not being applied.
-* Changed rendering background to light gray.
-It's a little easier on the eyes.
 * Added a basic screenshot feature for rendering.
 If `screenshot` is set to a filepath in the `RenderModel` method a .PNG screenshot will be saved to the filepath and the render window will be closed automatically.

 Version 0.0.38